Josef-Friedrich/audiorename/README.md

-# mutagen-renamer
+# audiorename.py

-Simple python script to rename audio files in a music collection using the Python library [mutagen](https://github.com/quodlibet/mutagen).
+Simple python script to rename audio files in a music collection using the Python.